 Data source: Creative New Zealand/Hillary Commission Arts Every Day Survey, 1997-98.
+A total of 5,846 adults aged 18 and over were interviewed: 806 people identified as Maori and 175 as Pacific peoples.

-Maori language speakers
+CI2 Maori language speakers

 Definition/formulae: Maori language speakers as a proportion of the Maori ethnic group.
 Maori language speakers are defined as those able to hold a conversation about a lot of everyday things in Maori.